observablehq/plot/docs/features/interactions.md

 # Interactions

-Interaction can allow readers to read values out of a plot (details on demand), or to fluidly change a view of data without having to edit code (zoom and filter).
+Interaction allows reading values out of a plot (details on demand), or fluidly changing a view of data without editing code (zoom and filter).
 There are a variety of ways to achieve interaction with Plot, including built-in interaction features and development techniques with frameworks such as Observable and React.

 ## Pointing